jxskiss/gopkg/README.md

 1. `perf/mselect` can run many channel receiving operations simultaneously, tasks can be added and deleted dynamically.

-1. `perf/rthash` exposes the various hash functions in runtime package.

 1. `perf/syncx` contains some synchronization primitives as an addition to the standard library, for better performance or alternative APIs.